-Stephen Porges understood that the different branches of the vagus connecting to the hearth have different roles.
+The way to reconcile the paradox is to introduce a novel element in this control system, Stephen Porges understood that the different branches of the vagus connecting to the hearth have different roles.

 This faster branch present in mammals has an inhibitory role, i.e. when it provides a signal it prevents the slower and less modulated ancient control centres to operate, and share the control centre with the pharynx, larynx, and soft palate, through a different nerve, so it is also related to our facial expression, and with the middle ear through the auricular branch of the vagus.
 This social aspect is central to the control system as it allows to detect social cues about the external environment.
 If a dangerous situation is perceived the inhibitory function of the upper and more modern and modulated control is inhibited and it starts to allow the symphatetic arousal so our body gets into high functioning.
 This state can't be indefinitely maintained as it burns too much energy so, the oldest branch of the vagus, the dorsoventral, a slow unmyelinated fibre, can shut down the body if we are in a mortal danger that we can't elude.
 As any opportunity to escape can lead to survival, the shutdown can be suddenly reversed to a flight/flight response.
 In mammals if this cycle happens too frequently, without an adequate recovery it can lead to dead, this is the experience of a mouse that a cat lets artfully "escape".